What Your Dreams Are Trying To Tell You

 Example dream analysis

-The first pattern I personally noticed in my dreams was that I would often be looking for or eating sugary foods like cakes and chocolate.
+The first pattern I noticed in my dreams was that I would often be looking for or eating sugary foods like cakes and chocolate.
 I had never noticed this reoccurring pattern until a few months into dream analysis, and it occurred around once a week.
 I started writing down associations that eating sugary foods reminded me of.
-I don't have a particularly sweet tooth but I remembered a period of time during the ages of around 14-15 years where I would often eat sugary foods like cakes and was at my biggest weight.
+I don't have a particularly sweet tooth but I remembered a period of time during the ages of around 14-15 years when I would often eat sugary foods like cakes and was at my biggest weight.
 What did that age remind me of? feeling uncertain, awkward and like I was unable to seek or receive comfort.
 How did eating those sugary foods make me feel? like I was getting comfort, a controllable source of comfort.
 Therefore what I was actually looking for was a controllable source of love.
 I was then able to recognise that I actually needed love.
 During childhood, I had developed a belief that it was safer if I didn't need anything from anyone.
 I had to start deconstructing and challenging this belief.
 I worked on accepting love and support from other people and how to show myself love.
 As I worked on providing self-love and my own stability I let go of a subconscious need to control love to feel safe.

 Common themes and meanings